1. Home

 Garage

-Most people don’t think of their garage as a room that can be energy-efficient.
-But if your garage is connected to your home, you need to prevent outside air from entering your home through the door you use to walk inside the house.
+Most people don’t think of their garage and making any energy changes.
+But, for starters, if your garage is connected to your home, you need to prevent outside air from entering your home through the door you use to walk inside the house.

-Even if your garage isn’t attached to your home, you can still create an energy-efficient garage and reduce any excess energy usage by adjusting your water heater and extra refrigeration units you might own:
+Even if your garage isn’t attached to your home, you can still create an energy-efficient garage and reduce energy consumption by, for instance, adjusting your water heater:

 • Turn down the water heater temperature to 120 degrees Fahrenheit